 A board chair is often seen as a facilitator of meetings when, in reality, the Chairman of the board has way more responsibilities.
 In this role, the Chair of the Board of Directors stays focused on the organization’s best interests.

-They also set the tone for effective corporate governance and leadership.
+They also set the tone for effective corporate governance and board leadership.
 Board Chairs collaborate with the CEO or Executive Director to shape the board’s culture and work.
 From their board seat, their role is to influence the board’s direction and priorities.
 The role is active, allowing board members to build upon their strengths while facilitating growth in favor of the organization.

 Read on to answer any questions you may have about the “Chairman of the Board” role.